Dean85e/portfolio-project2/README.md

  ### To Create A Local Clone
    * Under the repository name, click on the code tab.
-   * In the clone box, HTTPS tab, click ont the clipboard icon.
+   * In the clone box, HTTPS tab, click on the clipboard icon.
    * In your IED open GitBash.
    * Change the current working directory to the location you want the cloned directory to be made
    * Type 'git clone' and then paste the url copied from GitHub.